ulfaslak/nbopen_minimal/README.md

 * Server directory is hard coded (default is `/`, change at will)
 * Server port is hard coded (default is `8888`, change at will)
 * No guarantee that it works AS-IS on your machine.
 I wrote it up on a OSX.
 You may have to make a few changes to get it working on Linux, such as exchanging `open` with `xdg-open`.

+## Usage
+Create new notebook server if none exists:

+`$ nbopen`

+Open a notebook.
+If no notebook server exists, one is created:

+`$ nbopen path/to/my/notebook.ipynb`

 ## "Installation"
 Copy the following code into your `.alias` file and source it: